I Historical background

 VI Organisation of the UPC at first instance

 The competence of the central division is primarily as a court for hearing revocation actions and actions for declarations of non-infringement.
 It can, however, additionally hear counterclaims for infringement, actions for infringement when there is infringement in a state where no local or regional division has competence, and cases transferred to it by local or regional divisions.

 The central division has its seat in Paris, but also sections in London and Munich.
 The competence of each division depends on the technical subject matter of the patents in suit.
 This is set out in full in Annex II to the UPCA, but the main areas of work covered are:

 - London – pharmaceuticals and chemistry;

 - Paris – physics and electricity.

 Every contracting state has the right to host a local division or co-host a regional division.
 Both types of division are primarily concerned with determining claims arising from acts of infringement within their territory, or where a defendant is domiciled there.
 Additionally, however, they have the competence to hear revocation counterclaims.
-The distinction between local and regional divisions, aside from the extent of their competence arising from their territory, is in judicial staffing (see below).
+The distinction between local and regional divisions, aside from the extent of their competence arising from their territory, is in judicial staffing (see Section VIII).
 To date, the following countries have indicated that they will host a local division: Austria, Belgium, Denmark, Finland, France, Germany, Ireland, Italy, the Netherlands, Slovenia and the United Kingdom.
 Four countries will share a regional division: Estonia, Latvia, Lithuania and Sweden.
 The remaining countries will either definitely not host any division, or have yet to decide.
 It should also be noted that Germany has indicated that it will host four local divisions.